UCITS Funds

 OUTLOOK

-The combination of a secularly strong labour market, flatlining measures of inflation, significant easing of financial conditions, and less hawkish global central banks appear supportive of a “stronger for longer” economic outcome.
-As a result, growth expectations are likely too low and therefore market pricing of interest rate cuts too aggressive.
-If this proves correct, interest rates need to rise, particularly in the long end of the curve if policy remains lenient in the front-end.
-Historic analogues suggest risk assets can remain resilient despite fair-to-poor valuations in both credit and equities.
-Positive correlations in the current environment present a challenge for asset allocation decisions given risk asset sensitivity to higher rates.
-Said differently, the role of duration within a multi-asset fixed-income portfolio today is likely different when compared to the 2000 and 2010 decades.
-Thus, attractive all-in yields in high-quality fixed income allow for portfolio construction solutions that are resilient in various macro-outcomes, minimising price risk whilst not overly mitigating running yield.
+The combination of a secularly strong labour market, rising real wages, significant easing of financial conditions, and less hawkish global central banks appear supportive of a “stronger for longer” economic outcome.
+Whilst this combination of factors is certainly positive for near-term growth prospects, it is also likely inflationary in nature.
+As such, growth expectations are likely too low and therefore market pricing of interest rate cuts appear to be at odds with the trajectory of the US economy and asset prices.
+If this proves correct, interest rates need to rise, particularly in the long end of the curve, if policy remains lenient in the front-end.
+The role that interest rate duration plays in a portfolio today might be quite different versus the role it played in the 2000 and 2010 decades.
+Thus, attractive all-in yields in high-quality fixed income allow for portfolio construction solutions that are resilient in various macroeconomic outcomes, minimising price risk whilst not overly mitigating running yield.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.